wwwtyro/nw-ovrsdk-helloworld/README.md

 This will download node-ovrsdk, place it into the app/node_modules directory, and compile some dependencies with node-gyp.
 Unfortunately, binaries compiled with node-gyp are not compatible with the version of node-webkit that is compatible with node-ovrsdk.
 We'll need to compile it with nw-gyp, which is a node-webkit compatible version of node-gyp.
-Let's install nw-gyp globally:
+Let's first install nw-gyp globally:

 ```
 npm install -g nw-gyp
 ```

-Next, we'll compile the node-ovrsdk dependencies by going entering their paths and running nw-gyp.
+Next, we'll compile the node-ovrsdk dependencies by entering their directories and running nw-gyp.
-First, the ffi dependency:
+First, the ```ffi``` dependency:

 ```
 cd node_modules/node-ovrsdk/node_modules/ffi
 nw-gyp rebuild --target=0.8.6
 ```

-Then the ref dependency:
+Then the ```ref``` dependency:

 ```
 cd ../ref